Pvt. J. M. Lillard

 Camp O'Donnell was an unfinished Filipino training base that the Japanese pressed into service as a Prisoner of War camp.
 It turned out to be a death trap with as many as fifty POWs dying each day.
 There was only one working water faucet for the entire camp.
 To get a drink, men stood in line for days.
 Many died while waiting for a drink.

 J. M. remained in at Camp O'Donnell until a new camp opened at Cabanatuan.
+During his time in the camp, he was assigned to Barracks 5, Group 2.
+His POW number was 8142.
 He was also held as a POW at Corregidor.
 Later, he was returned to Cabanatuan.
 When the Japanese began transferring large numbers of POWs to other parts of their empire, J. M. remained behind at Cabanatuan.
 This most likely was that he was considered "too ill" to be moved.
 He was still a POW there when the camp was liberated by U. S. Army Rangers on January 30, 1945.

 After the war, J. M. remained in the military and took part in the Korean War.
 He was also stationed in Germany.
 He later married Florence Krueger.
 He retired, after seventeen years of service on November 26, 1956, as a Sergeant First Class.
 After he retired, he moved to Pilot Point, Texas.
 It was there that he died on September 2, 2003, and was buried at Pilot Point Community Cemetery in Pilot Point, Texas.